 - an amount of rent that has accrued due and is unpaid.

 Often, tenancy agreements will contain clauses around steam cleaning or professional cleaning services.
 Renters are only required to leave the property in a “reasonably clean” condition.
 The landlord or agent cannot request you to do more than the law states, even if it is in the tenancy agreement.
 For example, if the tenancy agreement states that the carpets must be steam cleaned when moving out, the renter can argue that it is invalid.

-What’s “fair wear and tear”?
+What’s considered “fair wear and tear”?

 Depreciation: Every fixed item in a house has a depreciation value.
 Some examples of fixed items are the cupboards, bench tops or cabinets.
-You can calculate the annual depreciation of an asset by subtracting the salvage value from it’s purchase price and dividing it by it’s useful life (the number of years it is used).
+You can calculate annual depreciation by subtracting the ‘salvage’ value from it’s purchase price and dividing it by it’s useful life (the number of years it is used).
 As a rough guide, most fixed items over 10 years old have a depreciated value under $100

 My agent/landlord is claiming part of my bond for damages, what can I do?

 Landlords & agents often claim part or all of the bond for damages that can be included as fair wear & tear and often don’t account for depreciation.

-Example: “Tim” and his partner are moving out of their house, and there is a stain on the bathroom cabinet.
+Example: Tim* and his partner are moving out of their house, and there is a stain on the bathroom cabinet.
 Tim has downloaded and completed the bond form from RTBA, but the landlord refuses to sign it.
 Five days after Tim moves out, Tim receives a notice from the RTBA that his landlord is claiming Tim’s total bond of $1,400 to replace the whole cabinet.
 The landlord has been leasing this property for over 10 years, and the bathroom cabinet has never been renovated or replaced.